choose GitHub Copilot

 kat-coder-pro-v1 1.4M ▍

+aivo update detects whether you installed via Homebrew or the install script and updates accordingly.
 Failed updates are rolled back automatically; a manual rollback is available if a new version misbehaves.

 aivo update